 The datum, which is some script-specific data specified by the party who created the output.

-The validation context, which contains a representation of the spending transaction, as well as the index of the input whose validator is currently being run.
+The script context, which contains a representation of the spending transaction, as well as the index of the input whose validator is currently being run.

 The validator is a function which receives these three inputs as arguments.
 The validating node is responsible for passing them in and running the validator.

-The answer is that we pass them as a generic structured data type
+The answer is that we pass the arguments as a generic structured data type

-Data is designed to make it easy to encode structured data into it, and to be itself encoded as CBOR.
+Data is designed to make it easy to encode structured data into it, and is essentially a subset of CBOR.